bpeatman/defender/README.md

 	    -l bin/samexap7.lst -o bin/samexap7.o
 ```

-Eugene's notes are much less clear on how we go about assembling the reamining source files:
+Eugene's notes are much less clear on how we go about assembling the remaining source files:

 ```
 mess0.src